nipreps/petprep/docs/workflows.rst

         regressors_fd_th=0.5,
     )

-Given a motion-corrected fMRI, a brain mask, ``mcflirt`` movement parameters and a segmentation, the `discover_wf` sub-workflow calculates potential confounds per volume.
+Given a motion-corrected PET, a brain mask, estimated motion parameters and a segmentation, the `discover_wf` sub-workflow calculates potential confounds per volume.